 “We will not be able to achieve this without your help,” Sisley said.
 “There is no way we’ll be able to complete this study without the Phoenix VA hospital opening their doors to us.
 Your leadership is well aware of this problem, and they’ve been very generous in trying to help us address this issue with the hospital.
 But we have not made any headway.

 “The American Legion has already been immensely supportive of the study, but we’ve never formalized that.
 In fact, this falls within the parameters of the (Legion’s Resolution 11) passed last year.
-I would urge you to consider endorsing the study as an organization, enabling us to have the momentum of the Legion behind the study to generation the cooperation from the Phoenix VA.”
+I would urge you to consider endorsing the study as an organization, enabling us to have the momentum of the Legion behind the study to generate the cooperation from the Phoenix VA.”

 The study’s investigators have almost finished completing research with 22 veterans.
 They now need to screen 6,000 to 8,000 veterans to enroll an additional 54 qualifying patients.